kruemmel-python/DocForge-Enterprise/Info.md

   -> Markdown, HTML, JSON, SQLite and audit artifacts
 ```

 The goal is not only to produce readable documentation.
-The goal is to create a traceable knowledge model from source code, intermediate summaries, evidence records and metadata.
+The goal is to create a traceable knowledge model from source code, intermediate summaries, evidence records, run metadata and validation artifacts.

 This design is especially useful for local LLM environments, where context windows, latency and hardware capacity are limited.